baldram/tristar-eye/README.md

 (To be implemented soon).

 ### tristar-eye-assets
-The shared content shared between projects like images, etc.
+The content shared between projects like images, etc.